 In gastric parietal cells, rabeprazole is protonated, accumulates, and is transformed to an active sulfenamide.
 When studied in vitro, rabeprazole is chemically activated at pH 1.2 with a half-life of 78 seconds.
 It inhibits acid transport in porcine gastric vesicles with a half-life of 90 seconds.

-The antisecretory effect begins within one hour after oral administration of 20 mg ACIPHEX.
-The median inhibitory effect of ACIPHEX on 24-hour gastric acidity is 88% of maximal after the first dose.
-ACIPHEX 20 mg inhibits basal and peptone meal-stimulated acid secretion versus placebo by 86% and 95%, respectively, and increases the percent of a 24-hour period that the gastric pH > 3 from 10% to 65% (see table below).
-This relatively prolonged pharmacodynamic action compared to the short pharmacokinetic half-life (1-2 hours) reflects the sustained inactivation of the H+, K+ATPase.
+The antisecretory effect begins within one hour after oral administration of 20 mg ACIPHEX delayed-release tablets.
+The median inhibitory effect of rabeprazole on 24 hour gastric acidity is 88% of maximal after the first dose.
+A 20 mg dose of ACIPHEX delayed-release tablets inhibits basal and peptone meal-stimulated acid secretion versus placebo by 86% and 95%, respectively, and increases the percent of a 24-hour period that the gastric pH > 3 from 10% to 65% (see table below).
+This relatively prolonged pharmacodynamic action compared to the short pharmacokinetic half-life (1 to 2 hours) reflects the sustained inactivation of the H+, K+ATPase.

 |Basal Acid Output (mmol/hr)||0.4*||2.8|